Good writing is good rewriting.

-Another of the basics.
 Internal linking helps people discover more of your site (and also helps your SEO) and external linking helps with your networking (and SEO, again).

 Personally I like to reread my articles and highlight parts of them that to be converted either external links or internal links.

 The internal links are easy.
 Simply link to the relevant parts of your own blog.

 The external links are more interesting.
 These external links do two things.
 Firstly, they allow your users to find relevant information online, which helps to improve the overall quality of your blog (and also increases your dwell time, which will improve your search rankings).